Systematic exploration of the non-geometric flux landscape: Introduction

-These effective potential studies and their compact formulations in terms of presenting the master formulae can be directly relevant for making an analytic exploration of physical vacua in non-geometric models, e.g. on the lines of studies presented in \cite{Shukla:2016xdy, Shukla:2019dqd, Shukla:2019akv, Marchesano:2020uqz,Shukla:2022srx,Prieto:2024shz}.
-In continuation to these works regarding the utility of the axionic flux approach of the scalar potential, we plan to present a systematic exploration of the stable flux vacua in the light of finding No-Go scenarios for realizing Minkowskian and de-Sitter solutions.
+In continuation to previous studies \cite{Shukla:2016xdy, Shukla:2019dqd, Shukla:2019akv, Marchesano:2020uqz,Shukla:2022srx,Prieto:2024shz}, regarding the utility of the axionic flux approach of the scalar potential, we plan to present a systematic exploration of the stable flux vacua in the light of finding No-Go scenarios for realizing Minkowskian and de-Sitter solutions.
 We demonstrate this idea in a concrete toroidal type IIB model based on the standard $\mathbb T^6/(\mathbb Z_2 \times \mathbb Z_2)$ orientifold having the 3-form fluxes $(F_3, H_3)$ and the non-geometric $Q$-flux.
 It turn out that this model generically induces an effective scalar potential with 2422 terms expressed in terms of 14 axions/moduli fields and 40 flux parameters \cite{Blumenhagen:2013hva}.
 After imposing the isotropy conditions, one gets a smaller scalar potential with 309 terms expressed in terms of 6 axions/moduli fields and 14 flux parameters.
 However, it has been observed recently that using the so-called axionic flux polynomials this isotropic scalar potential can be compactly expressed in only 40 terms \cite{Biswas:2024ewk}.
 Moreover, we find that the set of Bianchi identities continue to hold after standard fluxes being promoted to the axionic fluxes.
 This subsequently helps one to rewrite the complicated derivatives of the scalar potential as well as the Hessian components in a rather simpler and compact form.
 In this work we aim to analyze this compact scalar potential in an analytic approach and attempt to find the Minkowskian/de-Sitter solutions which are non-tachyonic.
 Surprisingly, we find that all of the candidate configurations (which corresponds to checking around 16200 out of 16384 configurations) result in No-Go scenarios for realizing stable Minkowskian/de-Sitter vacua.
 We classify such No-Go results in a systematic way and present the details of the `Reduced flux landscape' which remain undecided in our analysis.

 The article is organized as follows: In Section \ref{sec_Pre} we review the necessary ingredients of type II orientifold models, and set our notations for the various fluxes, and the moduli fields.
 In section~\ref{sec_analytic} we develop an analytic approach with a concrete methodology of applying a step-by-step consistency check to exclude candidate configurations which prevent Minkowskian/de-Sitter vacua.
 Demonstrate the use of axionic flux polynomials, by the end of this step we show that the possible candidate configurations reduce by 98\%.
 Subsequently we adopt a numerical approach to further explore the reduced flux landscape in Section \ref{sec_numeric} which results in some additional No-Go cases.
 Finally we conclude in Section \ref{sec_conclusions} with a summary of the results about classifying the various No-Go scenarios.
 In addition, we provide three appendices; the first appendix \ref{sec_appendix1} collects the relevant information about the analogous type IIA setup which is T-dual to the type IIB model we studied, while the second appendix \ref{sec_appendix2} collects all the Hessian components needed for the checking the stability of the candidate flux vacua.
 The third appendix \ref{sec_appendix3} consists of the 161 (out of a total of 16384) configurations for which de-Sitter No-Go could not be confirmed.